tombensve/MarkdownDoc/CommandLine/docs/MarkdownDoc-CommandLine.md

 ## General

-MarkdownDoc can be run using `java -jar markdowndoc-cmd-line-1.0-exec.jar`.
+MarkdownDoc can be run using `java -jar markdowndoc-cmd-line-n.n[.n]-exec.jar`.
 If you just run it without any arguments you get the following:

-    Usage: java -jar markdowndoc-cmd-line-1.0-exec.jar <generator> --help
+    Usage: java -jar markdowndoc-cmd-line-n.n[.n]-exec.jar <generator> --help
            or
-           java -jar markdowndoc-cmd-line-1.0-exec.jar <generator> <fileSpec> --<generator option> ...
+           java -jar markdowndoc-cmd-line-n.n[.n]-exec.jar <generator> <fileSpec> --<generator option> ...

 What the generator options are depends on the specified generator.

-The markdowndoc-cmd-line-1.0-exec.jar is a jar generated to contain all dependencies in the same jar, making it easy to execute with java -jar.
+The markdowndoc-cmd-line-n.n[.n]-exec.jar is a jar generated to contain all dependencies in the same jar, making it easy to execute with java -jar.

 __generator__